Europe shares rise as FedEx/TNT bid feeds M&A fever

 Asset performance in 2015: link.reuters.com/gap87v

-Today's European research round-up (Additional reporting by Sudip Kar-Gupta; Editing by Keith Weir and Crispian Balmer)
+Today's European research round-up (Additional reporting by Sudip Kar-Gupta; Editing by Keith Weir)

 * Shares up 2.2 pct on Friday (Adds comments from CEO interview and conference call; updates shares)